ifmcjthenknczny/racefacer-lap-scraper/README.md

 ## Overview

-This project is a Deno application designed to scrape lap time data from the Racefacer website.
+This project is a Deno application designed to scrape lap time data from the Racefacer website using Puppeteer.
 It automates the process of extracting session lap times for all available tracks with logging in.
 The data is then saved as JSON files for further use.

 ## What you need to know - put briefly
 - Clone repo, install deno if you don't have it, install packages.